w3c/trace-context/spec/60-trace-id-format.md

 There are system that operate with a `trace-id` that is shorter than 16 bytes, which are still willing to adopt this specification.

-If such system capable of propagating an entire `trace-id`, even while operating internally on shorter identifier, system is encouraged to utilize the `tracestate` header to propagate shorter identifier.
+If such a system is capable of propagating an entire `trace-id`, even while operating internally on shorter identifier, system is encouraged to utilize the `tracestate` header to propagate shorter identifier.
 However, if system wants to use a subset of trace-id bytes as an identifier - rightmost part of a `trace-id`